Strengthening IGAD’s migration policy implementation

 As a regional organisation, IGAD has a mandate to harmonise regional and national migration policies, implement global policy processes, and promote knowledge management, dialogue and support for cross-border cooperation.
 The project creates an enabling environment for the implementation of international, continent-wide and regional frameworks in the areas of migration and displacement.
 Regional and national workshops and consultations support IGAD members in their efforts to implement overarching policies and/or laws on a national basis.

 In addition, the project is helping IGAD initiatives and local administrations to provide services for host communities and for refugees and migrants in selected border regions.
 It is also improving conditions for documenting learning experiences and data on the subject of migration and displacement in the IGAD region.
-At the same time, dialogue between state and non-state actors – such as statistics institutes and research institutions – is being promoted and efforts are being made to foster a positive climate for the exchange of information in the politically sensitive areas of migration and displacement.
+At the same time, it encourages dialogue between state and non-state actors – such as statistics institutes and research institutions – and works to foster a positive climate for the exchange of information in the politically sensitive areas of migration and displacement.